 - Operating profit: Operating profit refers to the total pre-tax earnings of an enterprise from the operating activity in which it is engaged.
-It is calculated by taking the gross profit and backing out things that fall into a category known as selling, general, and administrative expenses.
+It is calculated by taking the gross profit and removing items that fall into a category known as selling, general, and administrative expenses.

-- Net profit: This is the bottom-line profit after all expenses, taxes, interest, and other costs have been paid, depreciation estimated, and the books closed.
+- Net profit: This is the bottom-line profit after all expenses, taxes, interest, and other costs have been paid, depreciation has been estimated, and the books have been closed.